AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 ## Sample templates {#Sample-templates}

 Templates define initial form structure, content, and actions to replicate in your form or use a similar template structure to your form, for example, Consent form, Benefits enrollment form and many more.

+**How to get these templates?**
-You can get the following templates by [enabling Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/enable-adaptive-forms-core-components.html) on AEM Forms as a Cloud Service or local development environment.
-The sample templates in Adaptive Forms Core Components are:
+You can get the templates by deploying an [AEM Archetype 43 or later based project](https://github.com/adobe/aem-project-archetype) to your **AEM Forms as a Cloud Service** or **AEM 6.5** Forms environment.

+The **out of the box** [Adaptive Form Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) templates are described as follows:

 ![Reference Templates](assets/reference-templates-core-components.png)